sysbiomed/glmSparseNet/README.md

 -   [Visualization and Analytical tools](#visualization-and-analytical-tools)
     -   [Survival curves with `draw.kaplan`](#survival-curves-with-draw.kaplan)
     -   [Heatmap with results retrived from the Cancer Hallmarks Analytics Tool *(CHAT)*](#heatmap-with-results-retrived-from-the-cancer-hallmarks-analytics-tool-chat)

-> Elastic-Net models with additional regularization based on network centrality metrics

 Overview
 --------